 A famous technique affiliate marketers employ to promote content is the use of social media ads containing affiliate links or direct links to landing pages.
-However, native advertising allows you to achieve a similar result for less money.
-Adding affiliate links to your own content is an effective way to promote various types of products, and at a lesser cost.
+However, native advertising allows you to achieve a similar result for less cost.
+Placing affiliate links on your own content is an effective way to promote multiple types of products, and at a lesser budget.
 When you distribute native ad contents to relevant audiences, you gain a higher profit.

 You can also create a landing page solely for the purpose of attracting users.
 It can be the first step in your marketing funnel.

 Native advertising makes it easy to promote direct landing pages, as long as the content of the landing page meets the guidelines of the ad platform you choose to work with.
 An alternative way is to create a pre-landing page (as mentioned above) where you can add your affiliate link.
 Both methods work when you write your ad correctly and define your target audience.

 4. Expand your email list.

 Native ads can likewise be employed in expanding your email list.
 To achieve this, you would have to create a landing page that entices visitors to want to have more interaction with your brand by dropping their emails.
 When you have a long email list of target customers, creating awareness about products in the future becomes more effortless.

 How Can I Succeed in Promoting Affiliate Offers with Native Ads?